heroku/sf-functions-python/README.md

 ### Commit your changes to Git

-All code changes made to a function will need to be staged and committed before you can deploy:
+All code changes made to a function need to be staged and committed before you can deploy.

+Commit all changes to your project.

 ```sh
 git add .
 git commit -m "Trying out python functions"
 ```

-Once everything is committed to git, run:
+Deploy your functions project.

 ```sh
 sf deploy functions --connected-org PythonScratch